 I was introduced to the challenge of lack of Representation of women in engineering.
 Determined to understand and DO SOMETHING ABOUT THIS: I enrolled in a PhD in Engineering Education, to learn more about why there were so few under-represented minorities in engineering, and what could be changed or done differently.

 I earned my doctoral degree in 2017.
-Since earning my doctorate, I have been using my training, education, and experience in leading Global People Research & Analytics at McGraw-Hill, as well as collaborated on several research projects funded by the National Science Foundation.
+Since earning my doctorate, I have used my training, education, and experience in leading Global People Research & Analytics at McGraw-Hill, as well as collaborated on several research projects funded by the National Science Foundation.
 I currently work at Amazon as a Research Scientist.
 I am passionate about changing the inequities in industry and academia for women and under-represented minorities.
 I also serve as Senator at the Society of Women Engineers.

 The advice that I have for girls or women interested in STEM is the same that my mother offers me.